spencer-loggia/neurotools/README.md

 Tools useful for analysis of all different sorts of data, along with applications

 ## Getting started
+- clone the repository to your machine
+  - make sure git is installed on your computer
+  - copy the link in the code dropdown menu
+  - change your working directory to where you want to put the projec
+  - in a terminal / power shell / command prompt, run `git clone LINK_YOU_COPIED`
+  - This will create a directory called `neurotools` that contains all of the project files, which we will call `REPO_ROOT`
+  - Change working directory to `REPO_ROOT`
-- Easiest with anaconda package manager.
+- Environment / dependencies setup is easiest with anaconda package manager.
 Make sure you have anaconda or miniconda installed and added to system path.
   - _On windows installing anaconda also install a conda shell, which can run unix like conda commands.
 On a unix-like system, conda will be availble in your terminal_
 - Create a new environment with `conda create -n ENV_NAME`
 - Activate the environment with `conda activate ENV_NAME`